joannakl/ossd_materials/activities/git_activity.md

 <td colspan=4>

 - In your local repository you should have the file called `README.md` right now.
-If not, execute `git pull` to synchronize your local repository with the remote one. <br>
+If not, execute `git pull` to synchronize your local repository with the remote one.

-- Edit the `README.md` file by adding your name to the file right below the name of the team.  <br>
+- Edit the `README.md` file by adding your name to the file right below the name of the team.

-- Commit the changes and push them to the remote repository.  <br>
+- Commit the changes and push them to the remote repository.
 </td>

 </tr>